AMUNDI INDEX SOLUTIONS AM IDX US CORP SRI UCITS ETF: Net Asset Value(s)

 DJ AMUNDI INDEX SOLUTIONS AM IDX US CORP SRI UCITS ETF: Net Asset Value(s)

-AMUNDI INDEX SOLUTIONS AM IDX US CORP SRI UCITS ETF (PR1S) AMUNDI INDEX SOLUTIONS AM IDX US CORP SRI UCITS ETF: Net Asset Value(s) 07-Jan-2021 / 13:15 CET/CEST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
-The issuer is solely responsible for the content of this announcement. *Net Asset Value(s)* FUND: AMUNDI INDEX SOLUTIONS AM IDX US CORP SRI UCITS ETF DEALING DATE: 06/01/2021 NAV PER SHARE: EUR: 61.6965 NUMBER OF SHARES IN ISSUE: 4810000 CODE: PR1S ISIN: LU1806495575 Category Code: NAV TIDM: PR1S Sequence No.: 91046 EQS News ID: 1159107 End of Announcement EQS News Service
+AMUNDI INDEX SOLUTIONS AM IDX US CORP SRI UCITS ETF (PR1S) AMUNDI INDEX SOLUTIONS AM IDX US CORP SRI UCITS ETF: Net Asset Value(s) 08-Jan-2021 / 12:15 CET/CEST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+The issuer is solely responsible for the content of this announcement. *Net Asset Value(s)* FUND: AMUNDI INDEX SOLUTIONS AM IDX US CORP SRI UCITS ETF DEALING DATE: 07/01/2021 NAV PER SHARE: EUR: 61.688867 NUMBER OF SHARES IN ISSUE: 4810000 CODE: PR1S ISIN: LU1806495575 Category Code: NAV TIDM: PR1S Sequence No.: 91089 EQS News ID: 1159337 End of Announcement EQS News Service

 (END) Dow Jones Newswires